Deep electric field predictions by drift-reduced Braginskii theory with plasma-neutral interactions based upon experimental images of boundary turbulence

 Reduced turbulence models are, by definition, simplified descriptions of chaotic physical systems.
 Arguments for scale separation and geometric approximations are often undertaken in the pursuit of expedient yet reasonable estimates, but their precise effects on nonlinear processes in turbulence calculations are not always fully understood.
 As boundary plasmas in magnetic confinement fusion are governed by a vast range of spatiotemporal dynamics, model approximations are inevitable even using modern computing, but may only be weakly valid (if at all).
-To unequivocally quantify such impacts in nonlinear calculations, this Letter examines the fundamental connection between the turbulent fields predicted by a reduced model for a tokamak plasma by utilizing a novel physics-informed deep learning technique \cite{Mathews2021PRE} for the first time in experiment.
+To unequivocally quantify such impacts in nonlinear calculations, this Letter examines the fundamental connection between the turbulent fields predicted by a reduced model for a tokamak plasma by integrating the physics-informed deep learning technique from \cite{Mathews2021PRE} with experiment.
 Namely, based upon electron pressure measurements inferred from experimental images \cite{mathews2022deep}, we compute the 2-dimensional turbulent electric field consistent with electrostatic drift-reduced Braginskii fluid theory under the assumption of axisymmetry with a purely toroidal field.
 Previous work in modelling low-$\beta$ plasmas found excellent agreement when comparing the two-fluid theory's turbulent electric field to electromagnetic gyrokinetics \cite{Mathews2021PoP}.
 As an important first step towards translating the technique to experiment and directly testing reduced turbulence models, this Letter explores an edge plasma in the Alcator C-Mod tokamak \cite{Hutch_CMod,Marmar_CMod,Alcator_Greenwald}.
 All neglected physics in the applied turbulence theory can be re-inserted to ascertain their individual impacts, and as an initial probe, we test the inclusion of helium gas (which is locally puffed in the experiment) to gauge perturbative effects of injected neutral atoms, e.g. via the gas puff imaging (GPI) diagnostic \cite{Zweben_2017}.
-Past simulations \cite{Thrysoe_2018,Zholobenko_2021_validation} and experiments \cite{exp0neut,exp1neut,exp2neut} have investigated the role of neutrals on edge turbulent fields, although the applied methods (e.g. boundary conditions, biasing) are questionable and/or lacking the required precision for clearly testing dynamical relationships in chaotic systems.
-In this Letter, our deep learning system for the calculation finds that the density and energy sources associated with time-dependent ionization of the helium directly cause broadening in the turbulent electric field amplitudes along with an enhancement in correlation with the electron pressure that is not otherwise extant in plasmas without such neutral dynamics.
-These effects, which are due to the plasma-neutral interactions, reveal stronger ${\bf E \times B}$ flows and elevated average shearing rates on turbulent scales than expected in fully ionized gases.
+Past simulations \cite{Thrysoe_2018,Zholobenko_2021_validation} and experiments \cite{exp0neut,exp1neut,exp2neut} have investigated the role of neutrals on edge turbulent fields, although the applied methods (e.g. boundary conditions, biasing) are questionable and/or lacking the required precision for clearly testing nonlinear dynamical relationships.
+Conventional numerical models are challenged by the immense difficulty in aligning (1) initializations of fields, (2) boundary conditions, and (3) physical equations with chaotic systems.
+By coupling the independent techniques from \cite{Mathews2021PRE} and \cite{mathews2022deep}, we present a first-of-its-kind turbulence analysis in a nuclear fusion experiment which can bypass (1) and (2) to strictly focus on (3).
+In this Letter, our deep learning calculation finds that density and energy sources associated with time-dependent ionization of helium directly cause broadening in the turbulent electric field amplitudes along with an enhancement in correlation with electron pressure that is not otherwise extant in plasmas without such neutral processes.
+These effects, which are due to plasma-neutral interactions, reveal stronger ${\bf E \times B}$ flows and elevated average shearing rates on turbulent scales than expected in fully ionized gases.